magentaverse/magentaverse/README.md

 **👉 What value can I add to YOUR TEAM as automation tester and former business analyst? 👈**

-✨ Thorough understanding of the product and its requirements -> Wise selection of tests for automation
+✨ Thorough understanding of the product and its requirements -> Wise selection of tests

 ✨ Sharp analytical skills -> I enjoy solving different problems - like debugging of failing tests